 On the recommendation of a student's graduate committee or advisor, a student may retake one course throughout the entire degree program to improve the grade point average (GPA).
 The original grade in the course will remain on the transcript, but it will be excluded from the calculation of the GPA once the retake has been recorded.
 The Course Retake Form must be submitted to the Graduate School during the semester the course is retaken.
 The course to be repeated to improve academic standing must be retaken as soon as possible, normally the next semester it is offered.

-The course retake policy does not apply to the grade XF, which differs from an F. An XF is a sanction indicating a level III violation of the Academic Integrity Policy, and it can be removed from the transcript only following a successful appeal of the academic misconduct violation.
-A graduate student cannot graduate with an XF on the transcript and must be dismissed from their graduate program following an unsuccessful appeal.
+The course retake policy does not apply to the grade XF, which differs from an F. An XF is a sanction indicating violation of the Academic Integrity Policy, and it cannot be removed from the transcript.
+A graduate student cannot graduate with an XF on the transcript and must be dismissed from their graduate program.

 Academic and research integrity are critical to high standards in graduate education.
 Incidents of academic or research misconduct will incur sanctions.
 Students are responsible for understanding the policy and sanctions as defined in the Academic Integrity Policy.
 (PolicyStat ID: 7488242)